 - Strategic Selling

-Top 4 Characteristics of a Best in Class Retail Sales Associate Resume
+Top 4 Characteristics of a Best-in-Class Retail Sales Associate Resume

 - Work history Look to feature experiences you’ve had dealing with customers and increasing company revenue.
-Focus on quantifiable work-related achievements such as “exceeded monthly sales quotas by consistently using effective sales techniques” or “increased product sales by 20% after becoming product ambassador.”
+Focus on quantifiable work-related accomplishments such as “exceeded monthly sales quotas by consistently using effective sales techniques” or “increased product sales by 20% after becoming product ambassador.”

 - Education Include your highest qualifications, along with the school/college name and location.
 Include any additional courses or certifications that relate to the retail industry, as well as any fluency in foreign languages.